andreleon/critical-style-snapshot/README.md

 ### @media queries

 This plugin only outputs CSS that is **currently active**, meaning you have full control over the media specific styles you capture by resizing your browser window.
+So to capture for multiple screen widths, you will have to capture on multiple screen widths.

 Example:
 ```